imagej/imagej.github.io/_pages/editing/index.md

 If you are looking to edit an existing page, skip to [adding and editing page content](#adding-and-editing-page-content) below.

-1. Navigate to the
-    [pages section](https://github.com/imagej/imagej.github.io/tree/main/_pages)
-    of the repository.
+1. Navigate to an appropriate sub-directory of the [pages section](https://github.com/imagej/imagej.github.io/tree/main/_pages) of the repository.
+For example, if you are creating a page about a plugin, you would go to [_pages/plugins/](https://github.com/imagej/imagej.github.io/tree/main/_pages).

-    Click {% include button label="Add file" %} then
+2. Click {% include button label="Add file" %} then
     {% include button label="Create new file" %} from the drop-down:

     {% include img align="center" src="editing/create-page-etw" %}

-2. Add a name for your file. **Note: this is not the page title;** the page title will be applied in the next section, front matter.
-File names should be all lower case, use the file extension `.md`, avoid symbols and spaces, and separate words using dashes (`-`):
+3. Add a name for your file. **Note: this is not the page title;** the page title will be applied in the next section, front matter.
+File names should
+    be:
+    * all lower case
+    * use the file extension `.md`
+    * avoid symbols and spaces, and separate words using dashes (`-`):

     {% include img align="center" src="editing/name-your-file" style="border: 1px solid #aaa" %}